xiezl/singa-docs/_posts/docs/2015-01-20-installation.md

 ### Building SINGA from source

-The build system of SINGA is based on GNU autotools.
-To build SINGA, you need gcc version >= 4.8.
+SINGA is built using GNU autotools.
+GCC (version >= 4.8) is required.
-The common steps to build SINGA can be:

-	1.Extract source files;
-	2.Run configure script to generate makefiles;
-	3.Build SINGA.

 There are three ways to build SINGA,

   * If you want to use the latest code, please clone it from